DaniellaArriola97/DaniellaArriola97/README.md

 - 👋 Hi, I’m @DaniellaArriola97.
 I'm from Guatemala.
-I'm an International Business grad living in Russia, planning on moving to another country to start a new adventure in life.
+I'm an International Business grad, planning on moving to another country to start a new adventure in life.
-- 👀 I’m interested in becoming a data analyst.
+- 👀 I am a Data Analyst/Business Analyst.
 I believe that data is the #1 drive for better business decision making to get any company to succeed.
-- 🌱 I’m currently learning SQL and R. Looking forward to start with Python and other languages.
 - 💞️ I’m looking to collaborate on anything that will make a change in the world for the better.
 - 📫 You can reach me through my linkedin https://www.linkedin.com/in/daniellaarriola/ n.com/